Erotemic/shitspotter/README.rst

 .. image:: https://i.imgur.com/YUJjWoh.jpg

-Honey - (~2013 - ) - Adopted in 2015 and named for a
+Honey - (~2013 - ) - Adopted in 2015, Honey is often called out for her
-`sweet concoction <https://en.wikipedia.org/wiki/Honey>`_ of insect regurgitation and enzymes, Honey is often called out for her resemblance to a fox and is notable for her eagerness for attention and outgoing personality.
+resemblance to a fox and is notable for her eagerness for attention and outgoing personality.
 DNA analysis indicates that she is part Boxer, Beagle, German Shepard, and Golden Retriever.
 Honey's likes include: breakfast, sniffing stinky things, digging holes, sleeping on soft things, viciously shaking small furry objects, and whining for absolutely no reason.
 Honey's dislikes include: baths, loud noises, phone calls, and arguments.
 Honey came to us from Ohio as a fearful dog, but has always been open to trusting new people.
 She has grown into an intelligent and willful dog with a scrappy personality.

 ..
 An Image of Honey
 .. image:: https://i.imgur.com/gUzwgCT.jpg